microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/README.md

 - **Recommendation**: Instead of using the low-level `ServiceBusReceiverAsyncClient`, it's recommended to use the `ServiceBusProcessorClient`.
 The `ServiceBusProcessorClient` is a higher-level abstraction that simplifies message consumption.
 It's designed for most common use cases and should be the primary choice for consuming messages.
 This makes it a more suitable option for most developers and scenarios.
 Please refer to the [Azure SDK for Java documentation](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/servicebus/azure-messaging-servicebus/README.md#when-to-use-servicebusprocessorclient) for additional information.

-3. #### Use SyncPoller Instead of getSyncPoller() on PollerFlux
+3. #### Use SyncPoller instead of PollerFlux#getSyncPoller()
 - **Anti-pattern**: Using `getSyncPoller()` on a `PollerFlux` instance is an anti-pattern.
 - **Issue**: The main issue with using `getSyncPoller()` is that it introduces additional complexity by converting an asynchronous polling mechanism to a synchronous one, which should be avoided.
 - **Severity: WARNING**
 - **Recommendation**: Instead of using `getSyncPoller()`, it's recommended to use the `SyncPoller` directly to handle synchronous polling tasks. `SyncPoller` provides a synchronous way to interact with the poller and is the preferred method for synchronous operations.
-  Please refer to the [Azure SDK for Java documentation](https://learn.microsoft.com/en-us/java/api/com.azure.core.util.polling.syncpoller?view=azure-java-stable) for additional information.
+  Please refer to the [Azure SDK for Java documentation](https://learn.microsoft.com/java/api/com.azure.core.util.polling.syncpoller?view=azure-java-stable) for additional information.